Daniel-Machuca/ssdd24-25/README.md

 the way i have been executing the program is creating a venv and following the steps i just explained and, in a terminal y execute the kafkaClient.py and in another terminal I execute the proudcer.py:

+For the new update(exception control), i only commited the kafkaClient.py